cdelafuente/limasdelafuente/README.md

 ## Requirements

 PHP needs to be at least version 5.3.9.
-For PHP JSON and ctype support needs to be enabled.
+For PHP, JSON and ctype support needs to be enabled.
 Also, `php.ini` needs to have the `date.timezone` setting.

 ## Installation